DustyHealer/Typescript-Tutorial/readme.md

 Pros - Can pass any data - string, number, boolean, object, etc Cons - It can increases chances of runtime error.
 So minimize its usage in program.

+# Compile multiple TS files in a single go

+tsc -init : This command will create a tsconfig.json file. tsc --watch or tsc -w: Will run typescript in watch mode.
+It will automatically create javascript for all the typescript files dynamically as it detect any changes.